Clotiapine

 Clotiapine (Entumine) is an atypical antipsychotic of the dibenzothiazepine chemical class.
 It was first introduced in a few European countries (namely, Belgium, Italy, Spain and Switzerland), Argentina, Taiwan and Israel in 1970.

 Some sources regard clotiapine as a typical antipsychotic rather than atypical due to its high incidence of extrapyramidal side effects compared to the atypicals like clozapine and quetiapine, to which it is structurally related.
-Despite its profile of a relatively high incidence of extrapyramidal side effects it has demonstrated efficacy in treatment-resistant individuals with schizophrenia according to a number of psychiatrists with clinical experience with it, some weak clinical evidence supports this view too.
-A systematic review compared clotiapine with other antipsychotic drugs:
+Despite the relativity high rate of undesired effects it has demonstrated efficacy in treatment-resistant individuals with schizophrenia according to a number of psychiatrists with clinical experience with it, some weak clinical evidence supports this view too.
+A systematic review performed by Cochrane compared clotiapine with other antipsychotic drugs:

+A fatal case of urinary retention associated with this drug has been reported in literature.